Ron Stone Jr. turned down NIL offers to stay at WSU. Can Cougs recruit — and retain — more like him?

 “It’s gonna be open-target season on our players.
 That’s what it’s gonna be, and it’s already started,” Dickert said.
 “So know that’s what’s coming.
 We need to provide them with as much resources as we possibly have here to keep this team together, to keep recruiting, to keep going.
 It’s the future of college football.”

 The problem is the Cougars don’t have the resources (read: money) other schools do.
-Thompson, Brandle and the Cougar Collective said they can get there eventually.
+Thompson, Brandle and the Cougar Collective think they can get there eventually.
 One of the other roadblocks to that destination, they said, involves a disconnect between WSU’s deep-pocketed donors and the Cougar Collective.

 Those donors, Brandle said, don’t trust the Cougar Collective the way they trust the Cougar Athletic Fund, a fundraising arm of WSU’s athletic department that finances things like scholarships, facilities and coaches’ salaries.
 Those donors have spent years donating to that fund, so they stick to it.